-Former Hofstra softball star Jen Pawol will become the first female umpire in Major League Baseball history to appear in a regular-season game when she works the weekend series between the Miami Marlins and Atlanta Braves from Aug.
-8 to Aug.
-10.
+Former Hofstra softball star Jen Pawol became the first female umpire in Major League Baseball history to appear in a regular-season game when she stepped onto the field for the first game of a doubleheader between the Miami Marlins and Atlanta Braves on Saturday, Aug.
+9.

-Pawol received praises from around the league for her historic debut.
+Pawol received praise from around the league for her historic debut.

 MLB Commissioner Rob Manfred said Pawol “earned this opportunity” and that she is setting an example for women in sports.